 In November 2004, VistaPrint B.V. amended the Credit Agreement to include an additional 1,200 euro loan.
-The borrowings were used to finance a new printing press at the Company's facility located in Venlo, the Netherlands.
-This resulted in the Company having an additional \$1,206 and \$1,390 outstanding under the Credit Agreement as of June 30, 2006 and 2005, respectively.
-This additional loan is secured by the printing press and is payable in quarterly installments beginning on April 1, 2005 through 2011 of 50 euros (\$63 and \$60 at June 30, 2006 and 2005, respectively).
+The borrowings were used to finance a new printing press at the Venlo printing facility.
+This resulted in the Company having an additional \$1,015 and \$1,206 outstanding under the Credit Agreement as of June 30, 2007 and 2006, respectively.
+This additional loan is secured by the printing press and is payable in quarterly installments beginning on April 1, 2005 through 2011 of 50 euros (\$68 and \$63 at June 30, 2007 and 2006, respectively).
 On April 1, 2006, the Company elected a fixed rate option and the interest rate was fixed at 5.10% over the remaining term of the loan.

 The Credit Agreement with ABN AMRO requires the Company to cause VistaPrint B.V. to maintain tangible net worth at a minimum of 30% of VistaPrint B.V.'s adjusted balance sheet and restricts VistaPrint B.V.'s ability to incur additional indebtedness.
-VistaPrint B.V. was in compliance with all loan covenants at June 30, 2006 and 2005.
+VistaPrint B.V. was in compliance with all loan covenants at June 30, 2007 and 2006.
 There are no restrictions on VistaPrint B.V.'s ability to pay dividends.